meandor/mowgli/README.md

 ```

 ## Serve via deployment
 The docker image for Mowgli is based on the tensorflow image.
-That means there is not need to install
+That means there is no need to install
-Tensorflow in the docker image and it is optimized already.
+Tensorflow in the docker image.

 To build the image run:
 ```bash